A note on the Erd\H{o}s-Hajnal property for stable graphs: Introduction

 \section{Introduction}

-By a graph $G$ we mean a pair $(V,E)$, where $E$ is a symmetric subset of $V\times V$.
-If $G$ is a graph then a \emph{clique} in $G$ is a set of vertices all pairwise adjacent, and an \emph{anti-clique} in $G$ is a set of vertices that are all pairwise non-adjacent.
+By a graph $G$ we mean, as usual, a pair $(V,E)$, where $E$ is a symmetric subset of $V\times V$.
+If $G$ is a graph then a \emph{clique} in $G$ is a set of vertices all pairwise adjacent, and an \emph{anti-clique} in $G$ is a set of vertices such that any two different vertices from it are non-adjacent.

 As usual, for a graph $H$ we say that a graph $G$ is $H$-free if $G$ does not contain an induced subgraph isomorphic to $H$.